-In addition, the landlord can only enter during reasonable hours, which would be normal business hours unless the landlord and tenant agreed on another time.
+In Iowa a landlord must usually give 24 hours’ notice before entering a tenant's apartment.
+The landlord can only enter during reasonable hours, which would be normal business hours unless the landlord and tenant agreed on another time.

 Even with notice, the landlord is only allowed to enter for certain reasons.
 These reasons include: